Detector signal characterization with a Bayesian network in XENONnT: Event selection using the NBC scores

 \subsection{Analysis of electronic-recoil spectrum}

-The low-energy electronic-recoil spectrum of XENONnT SR0 was measured in a total exposure of 1.16 tonne-years; it mainly consists of radiogenic ER events from \textsuperscript{222}Rn contamination in the LXe target.
-The spectrum is shown in Fig.~\ref{fig:fit_0_140_kev_nbc} and was fit by a detailed background model, with all components as described in~\cite{Aprile:2022vux}, with a step-function approximation to account for the electron binding energies in the solar neutrino spectrum as suggested in \cite{amaral2023direct}, and by using an unbinned maximum likelihood framework.
-The goodness-of-fit measurement for the spectrum is $\chi^2/N_{\text{dof}}\ = 128.64/128 = 1.004$ (p-value of 0.467).
-As in~\cite{Aprile:2022vux}, the ER data is consistent with the background-only hypothesis.
+The low-energy electronic-recoil spectrum of XENONnT SR0 was measured in a total exposure of 1.16~tonne-years; it mainly consists of radiogenic ER events from \textsuperscript{222}Rn contamination in the LXe target.
+The spectrum is shown in Fig.~\ref{fig:fit_0_140_kev_nbc} and was fit by a detailed background model, with all components as described in~\cite{Aprile:2022vux}, with a step-function approximation to account for the electron binding energies in the solar neutrino spectrum as suggested in \cite{amaral2023direct}, and by using an unbinned \mbox{maximum-likelihood} framework.
+The goodness-of-fit measurement for the spectrum is $\chi^2/N_{\text{dof}}\ = 128.64/128 = 1.004$ (\textit{p} value of 0.467).
+As in~\cite{Aprile:2022vux}, the ER data are consistent with the \mbox{background-only} hypothesis.

 The individual background components contributing to the SR0 ER dataset are summarized in Table~\ref{tab:rate_components}.
 It should be noted that the uncertainties on each component in Table~\ref{tab:rate_components}, while valid for each study individually, are strongly correlated between this work and the previous work.
-The dominant source of ER events at low energies is the $\beta$-decay of $^{214}$Pb.
+The dominant source of ER events at low energies is the $\beta$ decay of $^{214}$Pb.
 The activity concentration of $^{214}$Pb in SR0 from this analysis was estimated to be $(1.39\pm0.08)$~µBq/kg, which agrees with the best-fit activity concentration of $^{214}$Pb reported in~\cite{Aprile:2022vux}.
 The higher number of observed events in this work can be attributed to the higher average selection efficiency.
 The lower-fitted contribution of $^{133}$Xe to the total number of events, which is a second-order contribution to the event rate above 80~keV, can be attributed to the decrease in relative efficiency gain above 80~keV seen in Fig.~\ref{fig:total_efficiency}.
 The remaining components' best-fit number of observed events are within the expected uncertainty ranges of the reported values in~\cite{Aprile:2022vux}.

 Additional potential sources of systematic uncertainty in the results of this analysis include any introduced by the NBC method and variations in signal shapes between training and experimental data.
 We found that the choice of number of attributes used in the NBC did not cause a statistically significant difference in the deterministic classification results shown in Table~\ref{table:classification}.
 For the signal size, the most significant systematic effects in this work would arise from nonuniformities in the drift field within the fiducial volume, which were already accounted for in the reconstructed combined energy resolution.
 Thus, to avoid double counting, the systematic uncertainties are calculated using a method identical to that in \cite{Aprile:2022vux}.